MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 #### Power Platform Request (API Entitlement) limits

-These limits are based on data changes, so each item included in the `Targets` parameter of a bulk operation request accrue to this limit.
+These limits are based on data changes: `Create`, `Update`, and `Delete` operations.
+Each item included in the `Targets` parameter of a bulk operation request accrues to this limit.
 More information: [Requests limits and allocations](/power-platform/admin/api-request-limits-allocations)

 ### See also